sdrasco/EdgeWalker/README.md

 AMZN: Nothing interesting.
 ```

-which means that the best put/call contract isn't sufficiently low risk bother keeping a record of.
+which means that the best put/call contract pair isn't sufficiently low risk bother keeping a record of.
 This is what you should expect to see for most tickers,
-unless you've set a somewhat large value of `max_normalized_difference` in `src/main.py`
+unless you've set a somewhat large value of `max_normalized_difference`, which you can edit in these lines from `src/main.py`

 ```
 # Only put interesting results into reports or output
 max_normalized_difference = 0.06
 ````
 In cases where something interesting is found (sufficiently small Normalized Breakeven Difference) you will see an output like this example: